Minimally Invasive Surgical Spine Care

-The surgeons of the Spine Center at UPMC Passavant employ the latest, minimally invasive surgery techniques to treat spinal disorders.
+The spine surgeons at UPMC Passavant utilize the latest, minimally invasive surgery techniques to treat spinal disorders.

 |Uses small incisions with the aid of microscopes or small cameras designed for viewing the body internally.